GliozzoJ/pathonet_compression/README.md

 4. We also provide a Jupyter notebook `Run_PathoNet_iMap.ipynb` showing how to compute the compression and time ratio for a given quantized network.
 Moreover, it shows how to create a compressed PathoNet model using the IndexMap method and how to load it.

+5. We provide a Jupyter notebook `energy_consumption.ipynb` showing how to compute the energy consumption for a given quantized network.

 ### Compression on a different model and/or dataset

 As a matter of fact, the compression strategy we adopted in the use case presented in this repository can be applied to any pre-trained model having convolutional layers and/or dense layers.